How to write good support requests

 New problem, new email

-Please do not send support requests by replying to old tickets, which are likely of unrelated issues.
+Please do not send support requests by replying to old tickets, which probably concern unrelated issues.
 Every issue gets a number and this is the number that you see in the subject line.

 The XY problem

 This is a classic problem.
-Please read http://xyproblem.info.
+Please read more about the XY problem here.
 Often we know the solution but sometimes we don't know the problem.

 - User wants to do X.